 When I've introduced this book to friends with no context, many had a moment of, "Wait, is this real?"
 Have you also found that people forget it's fiction?

 Maybe this book will keep people in check.
-If they recognize themselves as culprits, it'll be a "I can't believe I wrote. something like that. " moment, and they'll change their ways
+If they recognize themselves as culprits, it'll be an "I can't believe I wrote something like that" moment, and they'll change their ways.

 Then, what's the trick to making your "hey ladies!" email the best it can be?

 Markowitz: Be human, and mirror others' tones.
 If you're being all business and everyone else is being sweet and friendly, then it stands out.

 Moss: The most important thing is: Before sending a big "hey ladies!" email, try to talk one-on-one with as many people in the wedding party as possible about what they're willing to spend, and what they're open to doing.
 You also won't get anywhere if you put everyone on the spot in a bachelorette party email about what they're willing to spend when 24 other people are going to be listening to the "reply all."
 The person planning needs to manage everyone's expectations before the first email, then there's no early reply-all of "Well, Megan said she can't afford more than $200, so I guess we're not going to Miami..."

 Markowitz: I'm a fan of jumping on the phone '80s-style, or send a one-on-one text or G-chat.
 Unfortunately, it's a heavy lift on the maid of honor or person organizing, and it's thankless unpaid work.
 But, streamline getting everyone on the same page prior, so when you send these group emails, you're not trying to brainstorm or looking for information.
 Another personal pet peeve is when there's a lot of back-and-forths, but not a lot of information is conveyed.
 It's everybody replying-all with "Yay!"